abbymanalo/abby2025/navigation/about.md

 ---
 layout: page
 title: About
 permalink: /about/
 ---

-Creator of Student 2025
+My name is Abby